leocornus/leocornus.buildout.boilerplate/README.rst

 Here are some builout cases that we could get started:

-- `Simple PHP build package <simple-php.rst>`_ which will include Nginx, MySQL, PHP, and PHP-FPM
+- `Simple PHP build package <simple-php.rst>`_ which will include Nginx, MariaDB, PHP, and PHP-FPM

 License
 -------